numpy/numpy/doc/source/glossary.rst

       Responsiblity for managing views and copies falls to the programmer.
       NumPy reports whether arrays share memory wih :doc:`numpy.shares_memory <reference/generated/numpy.shares_memory>`,
-      but an exact answer isn't always possible; see the link.
+      but an exact answer isn't always feasible; see the link.